 - The social histories of edible birds’ nests harvesting in Taytay karst systems in northern Palawan Island, the Philippines.
 Awesome area – cool topic. (with Dr Paula Satizabal)

 - Wolfram Dressler, Tim Werner and Rebecca Runting are interested in working with an Honours or Masters student on mapping the expansion and impacts of nickel mining infrastructure on ancestral domains, forest cover and livelihood security on Palawan Island, the Philippines.
 The student should have sound technical skills in GIS mapping and an interest in environmental and social justice.

-Associate Professor Russell Drysdale
+Professor Russell Drysdale

 The timing and character of glacial Termination IX in Italian lake sediments: Termination IX (spanning the transition from the Marine Isotope Stage 20 (MIS 20) glacial to the MIS 19 interglacial) is an important time slice in global climate studies because it occurred as glacial-interglacial cycles switched from a 40-kyr periodicity to a ~100-kyr periodicity.
 This termination is also important because it is one of only two terminations within the last million years that lacks firm radiometric age constraints.
-This project will involve the study of a thick, carbonate-rich succession of lake sediments from the Sulmona Basin spanning T-IX.
+This project will involve the study lake sediments from the Sulmona Basin spanning T-IX.
 It will involve field sampling of the succession, laboratory processing of the samples at the University of Pisa, and stable isotope analyses in the School of Geography at Melbourne University.
 Dating of tephra layers that occur throughout the succession will be carried out by European colleagues, with the ages forming a key part of the student’s thesis.

-Dr Jane Dyson
+Associate Professor Jane Dyson

 Associate Professor Michael-Shawn Fletcher